zn6202/smiley/README.md

     ├── main.dart                   - Starting point of the application
     ├── core
     │   ├── app_export.dart         - It contains commonly used file imports
-    │   ├── constants               - It contains all constants classes
-    │   ├── errors                  - It contains error handling classes
-    │   ├── network                 - It contains network-related classes
-    │   └── utils                   - It contains common files and utilities of the application ├── data
-    │   ├── apiClient               - It contains API calling methods
-    │   ├── models                  - It contains request/response models
-    │   └── repository              - Network repository
-    ├── localization                - It contains localization classes ├── presentation                - It contains widgets of the screens with their controllers and the models of the whole application.
-    ├── routes                      - It contains all the routes of the application └── theme                       - It contains app theme and decoration classes └── widgets                     - It contains all custom widget classes
+    │   ├── constants               - It contains static constant class file │   └── utils                   - It contains common files and utilities of the application ├── presentation                - It contains widgets of the screens ├── routes                      - It contains all the routes of the application └── theme                       - It contains app theme and decoration classes └── widgets                     - It contains all custom widget classes